pancakeswap/pancake-document/get-started/connection-guide.md

 ![](<../.gitbook/assets/image (85).png>)

 1. Make sure you've typed everything in correctly and click **Save**.
-Binance Smart Chain will now be one of your network options.
+BNB Smart Chain will now be one of your network options.

 ![](<../.gitbook/assets/image (86).png>)